mile-adders/wheel-me-up/README.md

 ```

 ---------------------------------
- ### Our crown Jewel Stripe Payment
+ ### Our Crown Jewel - Stripe Payments
- So Life is all about the money money money, So a payment Method is a MUST, in the web application we used the Stripe Payment Service (For the Most Part), a test payment method that takes in Fake payment data, the data are the user e-mail, password, and all payment data. a test API is used to validate the payments.
+So life is all about the money money money!
+So a payment method is a MUST.
+This application uses the Stripe Payment Service.
+We integrated a test payment method that takes in payment data.
+The data used is the user e-mail, password, and all payment data.
+A test API is used to validate the payments.

 ---------------------------------
 ## Extra Feature

  ### Chat Room
-  Chat Rooms are the infection of today's age, so it is only a natural thing to add a chat room this chat room is the communication channel between the users and car-company. this communication will ensure a firm understanding of the cars rented and payment details.
+Chat Rooms are the infection of today's age, so it is only a natural thing to add a chat room!
+This chat room is the communication channel between the users and a car-company.
+This communication will ensure a firm understanding of the cars rented and their payment details.

 ---------------------------------
 ## TESTS

-in the package.json there is a jest test running code
+in the `package.json` file there is a test script to run subsequent tests

 ```